ryman1/keeweb-wiki/Auto-Type.md

 ## macOS

+👋 hey!
+Auto Type module has been re-written in v1.17, which means it will have some issues.
+Please bear with us for now, it should get stable in future releases.

 Auto-type requires Accessibility permission to be able to work on macOS.
 Normally it asks you to give access, however some updates make macOS forget about it.
 In this case, go to `System Settings` → `Security & Privacy` → `Privacy` -> `Accessibility`, remove KeeWeb from there and add it again.
 If this doesn't help, you can try the same on to `Input Monitoring` on the same tab in System Preferences.

 What else you can try to debug it: